shawnduong/zero-to-hero-hacking/README.md

 ## About the Author

-My name is Shawn Duong and I actively maintain this project.
-I've been hacking since 2015 and capturing flags since 2017.
-In 2018 I founded Team IrisCS and in 2020 I joined ACM UC Merced's premier CTF team.
-I'm a student at the University of California, Merced majoring in Computer Science and Engineering and currently employed by the UC's IT Network and Extension departments.
-I am expected to receive my Bachelor of Science by 2023.
-My specializations are digital forensics and systems exploitation.
+My name is Shawn Kathleen "skat" Duong and I maintain this project.
+You can learn more about me on my [personal website](http://shawnd.xyz/) or on my [hacking club's website](https://irissec.xyz/members/skat).

 I am reachable via GitHub for regular correspondences or via email for urgent correspondences.
 Both of these can be found [here](https://github.com/shawnduong).
 I will typically respond within 7 days at most, often times much earlier. **Any and all concerns related to this project should first and foremost consider being filed as an issue.**